alexyuly/ViewScript-Runtime/README.md

 ```
 Concept `To-do Item`

-Has text content
+Has text

-Has condition completed
+Has completed condition

 Can complete -> completed.set true